Noel Cressie: Honors and awards

 Cressie's accomplishments have resulted in a number of awards, including Fellow of the American Statistical Association (ASA), Fellow of the Institute of Mathematical Statistics, Fellow of the Spatial Econometrics Association, and Elected Member of the International Statistical Institute.
-In 2009, he received one of the highest awards in statistical science, the R.A.
-Fisher Lectureship, from the Committee of Presidents of Statistical Societies (COPSS).
-In 2018, Cressie was elected a Fellow of the Australian Academy of Science (FAA) and, in 2020, he was elected a Fellow of the Royal Society of New South Wales (FRSN).
+In 2009, Cressie received one of the highest awards in statistical science, the R.A.
+Fisher Lectureship from the Committee of Presidents of Statistical Societies (COPSS).
+In 2018, Cressie was elected a Fellow of the Australian Academy of Science (FAA), and in 2020 he was elected a Fellow of the Royal Society of New South Wales (FRSN).

-Cressie was awarded the Pitman Medal in 2014 by the Statistical Society of Australia in recognition of his outstanding achievement in, and contribution to, the discipline of Statistics.
-In 2016, he received the Barnett Award from the Royal Statistical Society for excellence in environmental statistics, and in 2017 he delivered the Georges Matheron Lecture at the International Association for Mathematical Geosciences.
-He was awarded the Hannan Medal by the Australian Academy of Science in 2025.
+He was awarded the Pitman Medal in 2014 by the Statistical Society of Australia in recognition of his outstanding achievement in, and contribution to the discipline of Statistics.
+In 2016, he received the Barnett Award from the Royal Statistical Society for excellence in environmental statistics, and in 2017 he received the Georges Matheron Award from the International Association for Mathematical Geosciences.
+Cressie was awarded the Hannan Medal by the Australian Academy of Science in 2025, and in 2026 he was awarded the Jerome Sacks Award from the National Institute of Statistical Sciences in the USA.